geneontology/go-ontology/docs/Installgit.md

 ## Daily Workflow - Updating with 'git pull'

-1. Navigate to the ontology directory of go-ontology:  ```cd repos/go-ontology/src/ontology```
+1. Navigate to the ontology directory of go-ontology:  ```cd repos/go-ontology/src/ontology```.

 2. If the terminal window is not configured to display the branch name, type: ```git status```.
 You will see:

        On branch [master] [or the name of the branch you are on] Your branch is up-to-date with 'origin/master'.

-3. If you’re not in the master branch, type: ```git checkout master```
+3. If you’re not in the master branch, type: ```git checkout master```.

-4. From the master branch, type: ```git pull```
+4. From the master branch, type: ```git pull```.
 This will update your master branch, and all working branches, with the files that are most current on GitHub, bringing in and merging any changes that were made since you last pulled the repository using the command ```git pull```.
 You will see something like this:

 ```
 ~/repos/go-ontology(master) $ git pull